 What happens between specimen collection and patient diagnosis?
 The Clinical Laboratory Assistant (CLA) handles, prepares, and assists with the testing of specimens to ensure accurate test results and offer clinicians the ultimate diagnostic tool for treating patients.
 The course meets twice a week for six weeks and offers students the opportunity to get hands on experience with relevant lab equipment, learn the basics of specimen collection, and master the knowledge required by the demanding and engaging field of laboratory testing.
 Skills and content include:

-The Clinical Laboratory Assistant program at Kansas City School of Phlebotomy was developed by a physician and experts working in the field to ensure the highest quality information.
+The Clinical Laboratory Assisting program at Kansas City School of Phlebotomy was developed by a physician and experts working in the field to ensure the highest quality information.
 Our program stands above the rest because of its attention to essential aspects of practice and our hands-on training standards.

-Clinical Laboratory Assistant Program Admissions Requirements:
+Clinical Laboratory Assisting Program Admissions Requirements:

 See upcoming class dates below and register today to secure your seat in an upcoming session!